1n the Power shift Era ahead. the primary ideological

 the regime overseas, mainly in Western Europe - over 60 Iranian

-regime also conducted a major confrontation with the US
+Clerical regime also conducted a major confrontation with the US

-in Somalia, oversaw escalation in terrorism and subversion in the Middle East,
+in Somalia, oversaw escalation in terrorism and subversion in the

-with Syria, the Sudan and Pakistan, to spread and escalate Islamist
+alliances with Syria, the Sudan and Pakistan, to spread and

-1994, the regime re-iterated its support for the escalation of
+West.
+In early 1994, the regime re-iterated its support for the

-of the Islamic countries, above all the Islamic Republic
+support of the Islamic countries, above all the Islamic Republic

 of Iran, for retaliatory measures by revolutionary Muslims, is the

-least the oppressed Palestinian nation rationally expect of their brethren."
+least the oppressed Palestinian nation rationally expect of their

-as well as a series of narrowly averted terrorist strikes
+London, as well as a series of narrowly averted terrorist strikes

 in Bangkok, Bonn and elsewhere, clearly demonstrates that the

 clerics in Tehran take their promise of sponsorship of and support

 Confronting The West